KevinRojas1499/Diffuse-Everything/README.md

 ```

 ## Acknowledgments
 This project builds upon the SAM-LLaVA dataset introduced in Pixart-α.
 For the architecture we branched off of the great implementation from lucid rains.
-Other repos that have been useful in building this repo were score_sde, edm, uvit and DiT.
+Other repos that have been useful in building this repo were score_sde, sedd, edm, uvit and DiT.